 While many of us may take our hearing for granted, the truth is that our ears are extremely sensitive and delicate.
-The simple ability to hear is often unknowingly at risk in everyday life, and many people are shocked to find that the conditions of their working environments have caused irreversible hearing loss.
-If you have been exposed to dangerous levels of noise at work, causing or exacerbating loss of hearing, you have the right to claim for compensation against your negligent employer.
+The simple ability to hear is often at risk in everyday life, and many people are shocked to find that the conditions of their working environments have caused irreversible hearing loss, which is described as being ‘noise induced’.
+If you have been exposed to dangerous levels of noise at work, causing or exacerbating deafness or other symptoms, you have the right to claim for hearing loss compensation against the employer who allowed that to happen to you.

-Speak to one of our experienced compensation claims advisors free of charge today on 01204 521 133 or on live chat for a consultation.
+Speak to one of our experienced hearing loss compensation claims advisors free of charge today on 01204 896744 or on live chat for a consultation.
 Alternatively, you can fill in one of our claims forms or use our Compensation Calculator, and we’ll call you back.

 What Is Noise Induced Hearing Loss And How Does It Happen?